cosmos/cosmos/PLAN.md

   atoms would make a terrible investment, especially to anyone who is new to the space of cryptocurrencies.

+* The CF, AIB, and all funders as well as any atom token holders hold each other harmless for any activity arising in relation to the Cosmos Network.
+All atom holders are free to fork, slash, and hack each other in accordance with the spirit of the Cosmos Constitution.

+* All validators and delegators must abided by the Cosmos Constitution.

 * A more fleshed out list of risks will be published soon.

-* A roadmap will be released soon.
+* A roadmap and the constitution will be released soon.

 ## Definitions

+**Cosmos Constitution**: A plainly written document that includes the social contract of the Cosmos Network.
+All bonded validators and delegators must abide by the Cosomos Constitution.

-**Cosmos Dex**: A Cosmos dex is a distributed exchange zone that connects to the hub zone.
+**Cosmos Dex**: A distributed exchange zone that connects to the hub zone.
 The Cosmos Dex provides fast centralized matching with distributed custody of funds.

-**Cosmos Hub**: A Cosmos hub is a zone that connects to many other zones.
+**Cosmos Hub**: A zone that connects to many other zones.
 The hub acts as a root custodian and facilitates token movement between zones.

 **Cosmos Hub Block Reward**: The blockchain will reward the Validators and Delegators in proportion to their bonded atoms, and afterwards account for any